lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 \end{table}

-### The most compact plans have lower spatial diversity than average
+#### Only under human compactness do top plans have lower spatial diversity than average

-While the results of the overall regression are discouraging, this may not be the last word.
+While the results of the overall regression are discouraging, it may not be the last word.
 The neutral ensemble approach means that the generated plans run the whole gamut of compactness scores, including both highly compact plans and highly noncompact ones in the sample of 100,000.
 In reality, though, legislators will try to optimise for compactness to some degree.
 A plan proposed in real life---while not being optimally compact---would be reasonably so.
 Rather than regressing over the entire sample, then, we should specifically check the spatial diversity of plans which exceed the threshold of "reasonable compactness".

 But what is the threshold of "reasonable compactness"?
 The choice of the threshold cannot be determined *a priori*.
 One would have to know the